TwoLeggedCat/jitsi-meet-electron/README.md

 Fork of the Jitsi meet electron client to re-enable remote control.

-Do not use this unless you understand the risk behind it and the reasons it was disabled.
-Download from the releases section.
+# **DO NOT USE THIS UNLESS YOU UNDERSTAND THE RISK BEHIND IT AND THE [REASONS IT WAS DISABLED](https://github.com/jitsi/jitsi-meet-electron/security/advisories/GHSA-x4h8-fhrp-pm3p)**.

 This fork will be updated periodically from upstream.
 It will not always be based off of a commit that was released, mind you, so the latest release *here* might not be the same as the latest release *there*, even aside from the direct modifications of this fork.